xianlinbox/daily_practise/aws-solution-architect/compute.md

 # Global Accelerator & Cloud Front

-They both use edge location and support shield Accelator is more for redirect, can also work for TCP/UDP, MQTT, ip -> endpoints, can used for distribute traffic.
+They both use edge location and support shield

+Accelator is more for redirect, can also work for TCP/UDP, MQTT, ip -> endpoints, can used for distribute traff Global Accelerator can only to: ELB/ALB/EC2/Elastic IP.

 CloudFront is more for CDN, DNS -> IP, if DNS cached, CloudFront can't help on anything.

 # Architecture Style